archetype-themes/reference-components/README.md

 </is-land>
 ```

 In this example, the `on:visible` strategy initializes the module only when the component becomes visible to the user.
-This strategy is defined in the component’s parameter list and can be easily changed to another condition if necessary.
+This strategy is defined in the component's parameter list and can be easily changed to another condition if necessary.

 The JavaScript file, [`block-cart-note.js`](https://github.com/archetype-themes/reference-components/blob/main/components/block-cart-note/assets/block-cart-note.js), is located in the component's `assets/` directory and is automatically included in the import map to ensure it is properly loaded when referenced.